Lesterpaintstheworld/terminal-velocity/evaluation/reports.md

   - **Areas for Improvement**: Some themes may require further exploration in later acts to maintain consistency.
 For instance, the implications of AI rights could be more pronounced in the climax.

 ### Quality Alerts

 1. **Emotional Depth**: Enhance emotional beats in Act 2 scenes to strengthen character engagement.
 2. **Technical Verification**: Cross-check technical claims against the latest research to ensure accuracy and credibility.
 3. **Thematic Consistency**: Revisit themes in later acts to ensure they are consistently developed and integrated into the narrative.
+4. **Claims Lacking Evidence**: Certain technical claims in the narrative regarding AI capabilities and economic models need further substantiation with credible sources.
+5. **Character Motivations**: The portrayal of character motivations and arcs lacks depth in some areas, requiring additional exploration and development.
+1. **Emotional Depth**: Enhance emotional beats in Act 2 scenes to strengthen character engagement.
+2. **Technical Verification**: Cross-check technical claims against the latest research to ensure accuracy and credibility.
+3. **Thematic Consistency**: Revisit themes in later acts to ensure they are consistently developed and integrated into the narrative.